Hieromon/AutoConnect/mkdocs/achandling.md

 ## Handing AutoConnectElements with the sketches

-AutoConnectElements (ie. they are the elements displayed on the custom Web page) must be contained in AutoConnectAux object.
+AutoConnectElements (i.e. they are the elements displayed on the custom Web page) must be contained in AutoConnectAux object.
 AutoConnectElements declared in sketch must be programmed to add to AutoConnectAux one after another.
 Elements are automatically included in AutoConnectAux by AutoConnect if you load it from the JSON description.
 In either method, it is common to use the function of AutoConnectAux to access an element with a sketch.

 The AutoConnectAux class has several functions to manipulate AutoConnectElements.
 The functions can add, delete, retrieve elements, and get and set values.